 Ol Pejeta Bush Camp is an informal, rustic-style bush camp on the banks of the Ewaso Nyiro River in the northern part of the ...More about Ol Pejeta Bush Camp

-Borana is a stunning lodge set in its own ranch, which has been privately owned by the Dyer family for three generations.
-With a vast swathe of wilderness and few ‘park’ rules, Borana treats its guests to an exclusive safari experience and a wide array of activities, while staying in understated luxury...More about Borana
+Borana is a stunning lodge, privately owned by the Dyer family for three generations and set on the ranch of the same name.
+With a vast swathe of wilderness and few of the usual park rules, Borana treats its guests to an exclusive safari experience and offers a wide array of activities, while staying ...More about Borana